 - To ensure a level of security appropriate to the risks represented by the processing and the nature of the personal data processed.

 - To prevent any unauthorized disclosure or access, accidental or unlawful destruction or accidental loss, or alteration, and to prevent all other unlawful forms of processing.

 The Decision contains specific provisions in relation to the measures and risks specifically of the processing of personal data by automated means.

-Personal data can be transferred, for institutional purposes, between the EUI and third parties such as Member States, public authorities, institutions, companies ONLY when all parties of the transfer have in place adequate safeguards for the protection of privacy compatible with Directive 95/46/EC.
+Personal data can be transferred between the EUI and third parties including Contracting States, only for institutional purposes, and ONLY when all parties of the transfer have in place adequate safeguards for the protection of personal data.

-- the data are necessary for the legitimate performance of tasks covered by the competence of the recipient
+- the data are necessary for the legitimate performance of tasks covered by the competence of the recipient, or

 - the data need to be transferred (burden of proof upon the recipient) and there is no reason to assume that the data subject’s legitimate interests might be prejudiced.